 Crystal joined the Texas Economic Development Council as the Executive Assistant in July of 2007.
 In her more than a decade of service to TEDC, Crystal has been instrumental in growing the organization, building strong member relationships, and maintaining positive office culture.

-Accending to the role of Director of Operations in 2017, Crystal's responsibilities include PAC management, financials for both TEDC and Team Texas, event coordination, office management, and managing all Economic Development Tax Workshops and Basis Economic Development courses.
+Ascending to the role of Director of Operations in 2017, Crystal's responsibilities include PAC management, financials for both TEDC and Team Texas, event coordination, office management, and managing all Economic Development Tax Workshops and Basic Economic Development courses.